Incremental Cash Flow Analysis

-The analysis may be based on a variety of cash flows, such as the initial outlay of cash, ongoing inflows and outflows related to the maintenance, operation, and net receipts from the project, and any cash flows associated with the eventual termination of the project (which includes both cash inflows from sale of the equipment and cash outflows for remediation costs).
+The analysis may be based on a variety of cash flows, such as the initial outlay of cash, ongoing inflows and outflows related to the maintenance, operations, and net receipts from the project, and any cash flows associated with the eventual termination of the project (which includes both cash inflows from sale of the equipment and cash outflows for remediation costs).

 Incremental Cash Flow Example

 For example, ABC International owns a machine that can manufacture 2,000 units per hour.
 An equipment upgrade can change the maximum capacity of the machine to 3,000 units per hour, which is an incremental increase of 1,000 units.
 The cost of this upgrade is $200,000, and the profit derived from each unit is $0.10.
 The machine is currently operated for 40 hours per week, so the contemplated increase in capacity will yield a net incremental cash flow increase per year of $208,000.
 The calculation is: